1308 - Jane Johnson to Miss Henrietta Ingram, 5 August 1755

 stay here was but a few days, the time was too

-short to make any absolute judgment of the merit of
+short to make any absolute judgment of

 any person, therefore I desire you will come again